-“What I remember that last time I went for sketch the steam locomotives at Bandel Locomotives Workshop (West Bengal, India).
-But I was sad to hear that the steam locomotives were obsoleted in India.
-Those ware disassembled and dispatch for the museum and others for scrap.
-The year was 1992, after that I didn’t do any live sketch of the engine in my scribble book”. says Biswas… That scribble books is only the source, where was the old collection of 70’s indian stem locomotives in 70’s.
+“What I remember that last time I went to sketch the steam locomotives at Bandel Locomotives Workshop (West Bengal, India) in 1992.
+But the day was sad, to hear that the steam locomotives was obsoleted in India.
+Those were disassembled and dispatch to go in museum and others for scrap.
+After that I didn’t do any live sketch of the engine in my SCRIBBLE BOOK”. says Biswas… That scribble books is only the source, where was the old collection of 70’s indian stem locomotives.

-Last 25 years, a long time Kishore is working on this nostalgic subject.
-2014 in Mumbai he had a first solo show called “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“, after that in Delhi, Dubai and abroad…
+Last 26 years, a long time Kishore is working on this nostalgic theme.
+2014 in Mumbai he had a first solo show titled “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“, after that in Delhi and abroad; UK, Dubai…

 Kishore likes the drawing, when he was in art college, studied portrait and human figures.
 He loved to observe the light and shade on live object.
 Kishore crazy to capture the outdoor sequence.
 In that time he worked on watercolor, pencil, pen and ink.
 Biswas says “when I sketch any character I want to be act like them… I tried to enter more of the character too… still I habit to work like this…”

 “For years, I woke up at midnight and started painting impromptu.
 I still find that very gratifying.” – Meet Kishore Pratim Biswas, Indian contemporary artist.

 Kishore’s more than 25-year journey in modern contemporary art movement has not only strengthened his unconventional thought process, but architected his painting style too.